When it comes to Cloudways vs. SiteGround, I have used both for years.

 - The Cloudways community manager helped me with the sign up process.

 The graph says it all:

 Even posts with tons of images load in <2s.
-Run this page through GTmetrix if you want.
+Run this post through GTmetrix if you want.

 4. Saving $100/month With DigitalOcean

 What I was paying on SiteGround’s cloud hosting:

 What I’m paying on Cloudways DigitalOcean: